ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/mechanico/sickrageWTF](https://github.com/mechanico/sickrageWTF) :  ![starts](https://img.shields.io/github/stars/mechanico/sickrageWTF.svg) ![forks](https://img.shields.io/github/forks/mechanico/sickrageWTF.svg)

 ## CVE-2018-9075
- For some Iomega, Lenovo, LenovoEMC NAS devices versions 4.1.402.34662 and earlier, when joining a PersonalCloud setup, an attacker can craft a command injection payload using backtick &quot;``&quot; characters in the client:password parameter.
+ For some Iomega, Lenovo, LenovoEMC NAS devices versions 4.1.402.34662 and earlier, when joining a PersonalCloud setup, an attacker can craft a command injection payload using backtick "``" characters in the client:password parameter.
 As a result, arbitrary commands may be executed as the root user.
 The attack requires a value __c and iomega parameter.